andrew henderson menu

 The Dutch Tax System

-Let’s see what the Dutch tax boxes are all about.
+Let’s see what these Dutch tax boxes are all about.

 Box 1 – Netherlands-Sourced Employment and Homeownership Income

-Income in Box 1 includes salaries, benefits, pensions, business income, homeownership income, life insurance payments to pay mortgage debts, freelancing income, etc.
+Income in Box 1 includes salaries, benefits, pensions, business income, homeownership income, freelancing income and other income sources.

-Deductions in Box 1 include social benefits, healthcare expenses, insurance, etc.
+Deductions in Box 1 include social benefits, healthcare expenses and insurance.

 Box 2 – Netherlands-Sourced Income from a Substantial Interest

 Box 2 doesn’t usually have any deductions.
-However, if the deductible amounts in boxes 1 and 3 are higher than their income, you can deduct the excess in box 2.
+However, if the deductible amounts in Boxes 1 and 3 are higher than income, you can deduct the excess in Box 2.

 Box 3 – Netherlands-Based Investment Income and Real Estate